alba1735/tRNAgraph/docs/cli_reference.md

 > [!NOTE]
 > DESeq2 size factors are always computed twice for the main feature matrix: once using only tRNA/tRX features as the normalization reference (the **default**, backing `adata.X`, `adata.layers["raw"]`, and `adata.obs["deseq2_sizefactor"]`), and once using all features as the reference (a secondary set kept for comparison).
 Both are stored in `adata.uns["deseq2_sizefactors_trna"]` / `adata.uns["deseq2_sizefactors_allfeatures"]`, and the all-feature-normalized layer is available as `adata.layers["norm_allfeatures"]`.
 If a GTF file is not provided no non-tRNA features are counted and the two sizefactor sets should be identical.
 This applies to the complete variant only: a read-length split variant excludes non-tRNA features entirely, so it runs no all-feature pass and `--variant allfeatures:<tag>` is not available for it.

+- **`--config`**: JSON configuration file whose `flags.build` block pins this command's options, so one file can carry a whole run.
+A flag typed on the command line always beats the file.
+See [Run Configuration](advanced_usage.md#run-configuration---config).

 ### `addsplit`

 Adds an additional read-length split variant (an under/over cutoff pair) to an _existing_ AnnData object, without disturbing any variant already present — e.g. build with `-c 60`, then later add `-c 50` to see `u50`/`o50` alongside the existing `u60`/`o60`.
 Uses the same computation as `build`'s `--readlengthsplit`, so both paths produce identical results for the same cutoff/data.
 See [Data Structure: Split Variants](data_structure.md#split-variants---readlengthsplit).